demigor/kindofmagic/README.md

 * needs no extra references.
 * can be used with and without your base class.
 * has fire-and-forget mode - with base class developer can apply attributes only once and all derived classes (including those from another assemblies) will get transformed.
-* supports WinRT C# Metro Apps, Silverlight as well as .NET FX (client and extended profiles)
+* supports Universal Windows Platform (UWP) Apps, Silverlight as well as .NET FX (client and extended profiles)

 Fastest way to get in touch: http://twitter.com/demigor